-3 hours TCCNS Number: (2332) Prerequisite(s): three semester hours of freshman-level English or equivalent credit.
+Prerequisite(s): three semester hours of freshman-level English or equivalent credit.
 Satisfies the Humanities requirement of the University Core Curriculum.

-3 hours TCCNS Number: (BCIS 1301, 1305, 1401 or 1405 or COSC 1301) A study of the introductory concepts of computing in business; basic computer components, computer history and programming.
+A study of the introductory concepts of computing in business; basic computer components, computer history and programming.
 Prerequisite(s): MATH 1100D.